-Detoxification, or “detox,” helps you “get off” of the substances you are addicted to in a safe environment.
-Substances include all drugs and alcohol.
-First, a medical professional does an evaluation to make sure detox is right for you.
+Withdrawal management, formerly known as detox, helps you stop using substances in a safe environment.
+Substances included all drugs, alcohol, and medications other than prescribed.
+First, a medical professional does an evaluation to make sure withdrawal management is right for you.

 A team of medical professionals check your withdrawal symptoms regularly.
-They figure out what medicines and other medical treatments you might need to help you safely detox off the substances you were using.
+They figure out what medicines and other medical treatments you might need to help you safely withdrawal from the substances you were using.
 The treatment team also makes sure to address any other physical health or mental health concerns you might have.

-During detox treatment, you can also get counseling – both in a group setting and one on one with a counselor.
-You learn more about addiction and about other things you can do instead of turning to drugs or alcohol.
-Your treatment team will help you identify people in your life who might help you reach your goals and offer you support when you need it.
+During withdrawal management treatment, you can also get counseling—both in a group setting and one on one with a counselor.
+You learn more about your substance use and about other things you can do instead of using substances.
+Your treatment team will help you identify people in your life who can help you reach your goals and offer you support when you need it.

-Your treatment team will also help you prepare for your life once you leave the detox facility.
+Your treatment team will also help you prepare for your life once you leave the withdrawal management facility.
 The team will talk to you about:

 What will be a priority in your life during recovery.